 The unit of credit shall be the measure of time for the quantitative element in high school instruction and represents satisfactory completion of a designated course based on a minimum time allotment of 150 clock hours.

-Each unit of credit for graduation shall include 150 clock hours of instruction in a secondary school.
 The term instruction in a secondary school shall be interpreted to include independent study when such study is limited to those students who have demonstrated the maturity and ability requisite for this type of learning experience and when the supervising teacher provides for appropriate direction, a means of accountability, and student evaluation.
 Supervised study hall is not interpreted as independent study.